 Patchouli essential oil is an anti-depressant, a sedative, and a nerve tonic.
 It is used as an aphrodisiac, an insect repellant, and to sooth dry skin.
 It is used on bug bites, in love potions, and in face creams.

 Patchouli is often added to the bath to calm the nerves and relieve anxiety.
 It is also combined with almond oil and used as a skin moisturizer.
 Patchouli is very calming when used in small amounts and is very useful when treating insomnia.
 When overused, it can cause over stimulation and loss of appetite.

 Patchouli is sometimes used as an aid to weight loss.
 It helps tighten up loose skin after weight loss, helps clear the body of cellulite, and is diuretic.

-Patchouli is an antiseptic.
 It is used on minor burns and irritated skin to help heal and protect.
-Patchouli is sometimes used as a deodorant and is a good antiperspirant.
+In some countries, patchouli is used as a deodorant and is a good antiperspirant.
 It is also useful in the treatment of nausea, headaches, colds, abdominal pain, and diarrhea.

 Patchouli helps balance the endocrine system and libido.
 It can cool inflamed conditions and is useful when treating oily scalp, cracked skin, dandruff, psoriasis, tired feet, eczema, acne, sores, scar tissue, and athlete's foot.

 Patchouli is believed to have skin regenerative properties.
 It encourages replacement of skin cells.
 Patchouli helps with menopausal sweating and varicose veins.
 It can also be used as a masking agent for unpleasant smells.